 What is happening right now in Machine Intelligence?

 As well as being compere, I was behind the scenes at both Summits and got to catch up with peers and speakers to hear their perspectives on Machine Learning technology and what is to come.
 Here is a quick round up of who I spoke to and their thoughts.
-I will be following up from the Summit with more in-depth interviews and blogs around the themes from the Summit in the coming weeks.

 Intelligent shopping delivered to your door